Free 6-week Olympic-distance training plan

 This shouldn’t mean giving up and stopping challenging yourself – there’s always a way to achieve your goals – but you need to be well structured and strict with your training time.

-This six-week plan to get time-crunched athletes to the start, and ultimately finish, of an Olympic triathlon is suitable for those who only have 1hr to train each week day and have a little more available time on the weekend.
+Compared to the different triathlon distances, Olympic is a good fit for time-poor triathletes.
+This six-week plan is intended to get you to the start, and ultimately finish, of an Olympic triathlon if you have 1hr to train each week day and slightly more availability on the weekend.

 In order to be successful as an athlete limited on time you must be very good at time management, be able to divide up your day and treat training sessions like appointments that can’t be missed.